First Alert Meteorologist

 Originally from the Chicago area, Johnson earned a Bachelor of Science Degree in Meteorology & a Minor in Digital Media from Valparaiso University in 2017.
 While at Valpo, he was heavily involved in the campus television station & participated in a Convective Field Study - traveling more than 3,000 miles - chasing storms across the Plains.
 Brendan's internships include WTVO in Rockford, IL; CNN Worldwide in Atlanta, GA; and WGN-TV in Chicago, IL (where he got to work with legendary Chief Meteorologist Tom Skilling).

 While not forecasting or talking about the weather, Brendan enjoys hiking & exploring as well as spending time with his family & friends.
-The Johnson Family has a Golden Retriever named Harley.
-Brendan posts photos of her frequently.
+The Johnson Family has two Golden Retrievers named Harley & Cooper.
+Brendan posts photos of them frequently.